sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 only needs a runtime to execute the graph defined with ONNX operators.
-This runtime can be developped in any language suitable for the production application, C, java, python, javascript, C#, Webassembly, arm...
+This runtime can be developped in any language suitable for the production application, C, java, python, javascript, C#, Webassembly, ARM...

-But to make that happen, the ONNX graph needs to be saved and it should take as less space as possible.
-That's why ONNX uses :epkg:`protobuf` to serizalize the graph into one single block
+But to make that happen, the ONNX graph needs to be saved.
+ONNX uses :epkg:`protobuf` to serialize the graph into one single block
 (see `Parsing and Serialization
 <https://developers.google.com/protocol-buffers/docs/pythontutorial#
 parsing-and-serialization>`_).
+It aims at optimizing the model size as much as possible.

 Metadata
 ++++++++

 Machine learned models are continuously refreshed.
-It is important to keep track of the model version, the author of the model, how it was train.
+It is important to keep track of the model version, the author of the model, how it was trained.
 ONNX offers the possibility to store additional data into the model itself.

 * **doc_string**: Human-readable documentation for this model.